things to do in Galway

 credit to Galway City Karting

 Go-karting is great fun for kids and adults alike.
 Satisfy your need for speed on this fun and challenging track.
+The junior karts have a 160cc Honda engine and the adults 200cc.
 It is suitable for kids age 7 upwards and there is a separate area for spectators.

 Galway Arts Centre